 Raising a safeguarding concern

-If you are concerned that an individual is at risk of harm, abuse or exploitation please do not walk by.
+If you're concerned that an individual is at risk of harm, abuse or exploitation please don't ignore it.

-If your concern relates to a member of staff
+Concerns about a member of staff

-- Telephone: +44 (0)117 32 82299.
+- Telephone: +44 (0)117 32 82299

 - Email: Debbie.England@uwe.ac.uk